OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 A number of the users benefit from this centralization.

-- Bob Specialist can move team and doesn't need a new identity or need to find a new URL
+- Bob Specialist can move teams and doesn't need a new identity or need to find a new URL
 - Barry Infrastructure can locate Bob's existing identity to grant him access to Lisa Shipping's Space
 - Barry can create an external identity for Geoff Outsider, who can then log in with his existing credentials.